STATISTICS FOR ECONOMICS - 2022/3

 Learning activities provide the students with feedback on their understanding of the material.

-The students have fortnightly feedback sessions.
-For these, students are being provided with a set of exercises relating to the lecture material which they solve independently or in teams.
+The tutorials also provide feedback.
+For these, students are provided with a set of exercises relating to the lecture material which they solve in advance of the tutorials.
 In the sessions, they receive feedback on their answers, and guidance on how the answers could be improved.

 C - Cognitive/analytical